kongand/escala/README.md

 3) run `chmod +x hooks/pre-commit`

-4) run `chmod +x hooks/pre-pre-push`
+4) run `chmod +x hooks/pre-push`

-Following these steps will help you prevent doing anything on master
+Following these steps will prevent you from commiting or pushing anything to master branch.

 ## Branch Management (in-depth)